JGE seeks a new Editor-in-Chief

-The Journal of Geoscience Education (JGE) is a peer-reviewed publication for geoscience education research, and serves as an international forum for research concerning the pedagogy, assessment, and philosophy of teaching and learning about the geosciences and related domains.
-JGE is a publication of the National Association of Geoscience Teachers, a non-profit, member-driven organization that supports a diverse, inclusive, and thriving community of educators and education researchers to improve teaching and learning about the Earth.
-The journal is published four times a year by Taylor & Francis, and includes articles in four categories: Curriculum & Instruction, Research, Commentary, and Literature Review.
+The Journal of Geoscience Education (JGE) is a peer-reviewed publication for geoscience education research and serves as an international forum for research concerning the pedagogy, assessment, and philosophy of teaching and learning about the geosciences and related domains.
+JGE is a publication of the NAGT, a non-profit, member-driven organization that supports a diverse, inclusive, and thriving community of educators and education researchers to improve teaching and learning about the Earth.
+JGE is published four times a year in February, May, August and November, and includes articles in four categories: Curriculum & Instruction, Research, Commentaries, and Literature Reviews.
 More information about the journal can be found on the journal web page.

 - Overseeing the development of each issue of JGE, including